hannahbrantley/day-planner/README.md

 ## Next Steps

 - Integrate with Google Calendar to show a user's events on the Today page
+- Enable users to create tasks and habits without associated Goals
 - Enable users to create tasks and habits directly from the Goals show view
 - Add logic to further focus the Today page